 top of page

-Ten Lakes Trail to Grant Lake, Yosemite National Park, CA
+Ten Lakes Trail to Grant Lake, Yosemite National Park, California

 Backpacking the beautiful Yosemite Valley to Grant Lake